Unity-Technologies/ml-agents/docs/Python-Gym-API.md

 ## Installation

-The gym wrapper is part of the `mlgents_envs` package.
+The gym wrapper is part of the `mlagents_envs` package.
 Please refer to the [mlagents_envs installation instructions](ML-Agents-Envs-README.md).